sider/sider-docs/docs/advanced-settings/private-dependencies.md

 ## Generate SSH key pair

-First of all, you need to generate an SSH key pair on your repository settings on Sider.
+First, you need to generate an SSH key pair on your repository settings on Sider.

 Visit **Settings** on your repository, and then click **Keys**.

 ![Generate SSH private key](../assets/ssh-key-generate-key.png)

-When you click **Generate Key**, Sider automatically generates a 4096-bit RSA key pair used for the private dependencies resolution.
+When you click **Generate Key**, Sider automatically generates a 4096-bit RSA key pair used for the private dependency resolution.

 > NOTE: We strongly recommend **against** adding secret keys to public repositories.
 > Their analysis results are publicly accessible, and your secret keys might get exposed.